heidi-holappa/comparison-analyzer/documentation/general-information.md

   store results
 ```

+As arguments the function receives
+- CIGAR-tuples provided by pysam
-As arguments the functions receives CIGAR-tuples, the location of the interesting event and the type of the location (start/end).
+- the location of the interesting event
+- the type of the location (start/end).

 First a few variables are initialized.
 The `cigar_code_list` will contain the CIGAR op-codes in the window we are interested in.
 Results will be in ascending order.
 Variables deletions and insertions simply count indels.
 Location keeps track of our current aligned location.
 If the location type is "end", we shift the window to the 'left' side of the aligned position, taking into account that we need to do an index correction of one.